nelscity/NowCity/FAR 3.md

 ## FAR 3 supports amenities and services within walking distance
 If you really look at some of the new mixed-use districts being put up by REITs across the country, they have a walking street but are not walkable communities, because they are on life support from the copious parking garages that allow
 ## FAR 3 walkups
-Three to six stories not only enables residents to walk to amenities, it also supports walking up to the residence.
-In this way, human-scale also includes building interiors.
+Long-term urbanism benefits from being low-tech.
+And FAR 3 with buildings between three and six stories allows stair access to residences for the majority of residents who are able to walk.
+Walkups also extend the idea of a walkable city from the streets into buildings' interior circulation.

 Charles Montgomery's Happy City was in a large part a reaction against the tower lifestyle in Vancouver and embraces the low-rise high density of townhome living.
 Human-scale is being able to communicate with people on the street, being able to use the stairs to get home.

 I spent a lot of time working on the first WELL Community, and going on the conference circuit talking about healthy cities.
 There are a lot of operational things that communities can do to have better healthy outcomes, but from the scale of a master plan, the biggest one by far is just ensuring walkable density.
 That, and considering planting non-allergenic trees.
 But mostly walkability.
 With FAR 3, walkability is 3D, as it also extends into the building and up the stairs.